vSharique/lead-marketplace/README.md

 # Glossary:

-Lead: Students who are interested in a particular educational service.
+Lead: Contact details of students who are interested in a particular educational service.

+EduCash : The credit/points assiciated with each account that the user can utilize to purchase leads.